TosbackCgusBridge-Bot/CGUs-versions/Usmagazine/Privacy Policy.md

 (c) Email Newsletters

 We may send you our email newsletter(s).
-If you wish to unsubscribe from our email newsletter(s), simply follow the unsubscribe instructions at the bottom of the email newsletter or click here to manage your newsletter preferences.
+If you wish to unsubscribe from our email newsletter(s), simply follow the unsubscribe instructions at the bottom of the email newsletter.

 (d) Email Marketing Offers

 We may send you promotional emails regarding special offers about our products and services or on behalf of third party marketing partners who we think can offer services and products of interest to you.
-We may also share your name and email address and certain other information, such as when you first subscribed, with reputable companies that provide marketing offers through email.
-If you do not want us to send you emails regarding special promotions or offers or share your Personal Information with other companies so that they can send you email offers, simply follow the unsubscribe instructions that are located at the bottom of those emails or you can click here to manage your email marketing preferences.
+We may also share your name and email address and certain other information, such as when you first subscribed, with reputable companies that provide marketing offers through email. .
+If you do not want us to send you emails regarding special promotions or offers or share your Personal Information with other companies so that they can send you email offers, simply follow the unsubscribe instructions that are located at the bottom of those emails.
 Please note that even if you opt out of receiving promotional e-mails, we may continue to send you electronic service notifications that are related to your account(s) and other products and services you have requested or in which you are currently enrolled.

 (e) Direct Mail Marketing Offers